pierrepudlo/BinaryReplicates/README.md

 - the average-based scorings and classifications
 - the median-based scorings and classifications
-- the most likely-based scorings and classifications
+- the likelihood-based scorings and classifications
 - the bayesian-based scorings and classifications